madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 `--print_template_yaml` will create a yaml file based on the settings used.
 This does not contain any seed specific information.

+Present on the GUI as `Export Yaml` on the bottom.

 `--print_custom_yaml` will create a yaml file based on the seed rolled.
 Treat it like a spoiler.

 `--customizer` takes a file as an argument.

-Present on the GUI as `Print Customizer Template`, `Print Customizer File`, and `Customizer File` on the Generation Setup tab.
+Present on the GUI as `Print Customizer File` and `Customizer File` on the Generation Setup tab.

 ### meta